andre-rd-rodrigues/path-script/README.md

 ## Notes

-- If no component names are provided as command-line arguments, an error message will be displayed.
+- If NO component names and extensions are provided as command-line arguments, an error message will be displayed.
 - The script searches for components recursively in the specified directory and its subdirectories.
 - If a component is found, its path will be displayed next to its name.
 If not found, "Not found" will be indicated.